 Palmerston’s commitment to be a culturally secure service is an ongoing one led by the CEO and the Board.
-Our progress includes learning to understand a Nyoongar worldview, accepting the imperative that the organisation must change, engaging with local Elders as advisors, employing a strong Aboriginal workforce and cultural training for all Palmerston staff.
-Through our involvement with the Looking Forward Project, Palmerston leaders have been working alongside Nyoongar Elders in the interests of strong Aboriginal and Torres Strait Islander people, families and communities.
+Our progress includes learning to understand a Noongar worldview, accepting the imperative that the organisation must change, engaging with local Elders as advisors, employing a strong Aboriginal workforce and cultural training for all Palmerston staff.
+Through our involvement with the Looking Forward Project, Palmerston leaders have been working alongside Noongar Elders in the interests of strong Aboriginal and Torres Strait Islander people, families and communities.

 We honour and thank the Elders who have generously given their support, guidance, enthusiasm and wisdom.

-Palmerston Farm residential rehab is situated on Nyoongar Whudjuk land.
+Palmerston Farm residential rehab is situated on Nyoongar Whudjuk Boodja.
 Our Kwinana Elders have advised that the land was once traditional hunting grounds and does not have any traditional sites such as men’s or women’s business.

 Palmerston staff with Dr Richard Walley, Renee Dingo and the Binjareb Middar Dance Group at the Reconciliation Walk 2018